 - preliminary findings;

-- innovation, significance and/or impact of the work
+- innovation, significance and/or impact of the work.

 - A brief introduction that provides background and context for the work.

 - A research plan that describes the current status of the research and the plan for addressing the remaining research aims/goals to complete the dissertation.
 This section may include images, graphs, and/or tables, if appropriate.
-If applicable, the plan should include information on sampling, instrumentation, data sources and collection, analyses and expected results.
-A synopsis of preliminary results or analyses may be incorporated as space permits.

-- A detailed timeline with projected monthly progress for the remaining research, writing, revision and defense of the dissertation (see Activation Term Selection section below).
+- A detailed timeline with projected monthly progress for the remaining research, writing, revision and defense of the dissertation (see “Activation Term Selection” section below).

 - Education (degrees earned and in progress, with dates; date of advancement to doctoral candidacy)